Plant care

 Is swiss cheese vine toxic to cats and dogs?

-Swiss cheese vine is mildly toxic to pets.
+Swiss cheese vine is toxic to pets.
 ASPCA lists Monstera species as toxic to cats and dogs due to insoluble calcium oxalates.
 Causes oral irritation and drooling.

 What USDA hardiness zone does swiss cheese vine grow in?